What would it look like if you were to give up complete control of your life to God?

 Jesus’ ministry started under difficult circumstances.
 He had a lot to overcome before He ever got to heal anyone or teach anyone.
 He had to deal with the temptations of the flesh.
 The temptation to have power, status, and to be comfortable.

-Satan had Jesus isolated.
-Isn’t that when he often tempts us?
-When he has us feeling alone and insecure?
-He had Jesus during a weak moment.
-Jesus hadn’t eaten for forty days.
-Satan knows how to pick opportune times to mess with us.
-Jesus couldn’t overcome these temptations without supernatural power, without being connected to His Heavenly Father.
-He could have justified the need to eat.
+Jesus could have justified the need to eat.
 He could have tried to prove His worth, His identity, His power and authority, but He refused to make it about Himself.
 He talked about God’s Word.
 He elevated the worship and glory of God over the worship of instant or immediate satisfaction.
-He trusted that God knew what He was doing in sending Him and that God would not only enable Him to overcome every temptation, but that God would sustain and satisfy His life with good things.
-Point three is simply this:
+He trusted that God knew what He was doing in sending Him and that God would not enable Him to overcome every temptation, but that God would sustain and satisfy His life with good things.

 Give up impulsive living, and let God bring satisfaction to your life.

-If Jesus had fallen for the immediate, you and I could never have been restored and remade.
-We could never have reconnected with God.
-We could never know the truth of His Word.
-We could never be in the kind of relationship that helps us see how God can provide for us.
+If Jesus had fallen for the immediate, you and I could never have been restored to God and remade in Jesus’ likeness.
 But Jesus gave up the immediate for the eternal.

 It all boils down to control.
 Will we give up control to the One who knows how to keep us from danger and death?
 Will we give up trying to find loopholes in the Word of God in order to preserve a life of sin and self?
 Will we give up the immediate in exchange for the eternal?
 What do you need to surrender in order to have the greatest freedom to live and the greatest eternity to look forward to?